 The mathematics competencies in higher education are so important like the learning of mathematical concepts, aptitude and skills for engineer students.
 The mathematics competencies were identified by Niss who refers to them has being: the ability to understand, judge, do and use mathematical concepts in relevant contexts and situations, which is the predominant goal of mathematical education for engineers.
 This study pretends to demonstrated and recognize what are the competencies that engineering students should have or, acquire, when new mathematic contents are taught to them.
 A questionnaire was performed (with the same questions) before and after mathematics contents were presented to the students.
 Then, and according with the competencies defined by Niss, we analysed the students' acquisition perception of competencies regarding mathematics that were taught to them.
 The results from the questionnaires indicate that all the students have acquired the intended competencies, although some more than others.
-Some of Niss's eight mathematics competencies were more developed than others.
-The most relevant elements in mathematical competencies are the interaction with the problem, its comprehension, how to describe the problem in mathematical form and its resolution.
+Some of Niss's eight mathematics competencies are the interaction with the problem, its comprehension, how to describe the problem in mathematical form and its resolution.